 In today’s world where anyone with a cell phone can report “news,” there is a tremendous need for a professional class of journalists and serious independent news organizations that the public can trust.
 Amateur, self-taught reporters can be easily manipulated by a single faction to show only one side of the story.
 It’s often difficult for foreign correspondents to get visas in countries with severe conflicts, which heightens the need for independent, on-the-ground, local reporting.
 Using solid, impartial data for investigative stories helps insulate journalists, or provides cover when they start getting criticized for their articles.
-A fully funded fellowship is USD 30 thousand.
-You or your company can make an enormous impact by contributing for a fellow from a particular country; for a particular U.S. newsroom set to mentor an international journalist for the benefits within its own organization as well as without; or from a particular international newsroom that is significantly challenging the status quo and holding its government accountable.
+A fully funded named fellowship is $40,000.
+You and/or your company can make an enormous impact by contributing for a fellow from a particular country; for a particular U.S. newsroom set to mentor an international journalist for the benefits within its own organization as well as without; or from a particular international newsroom that is significantly challenging the status quo and holding its government accountable.
 The future of investigative journalism depends on our ability to nurture a critical mass of resolute reporters and publishers around the world.

 - International newsroom partner fellowship – Journalists served by the Alfred Friendly Fellows come from countries where they are usually poorly paid and often work in isolated, unsupported conditions.
 Some of the sending newsrooms recognize how a returning Alfred Friendly Fellow contributes to their enterprise, and for this reason the sending newsrooms have worked to secure funds to send journalists as fellows for more than one year.
 We are eager to partner with international newsrooms and media organizations to organize support for Fellows.